-DRED AND THIRD STREETS AND MADISON AVENUE.
+DRED AND SECOND, AND ONE HUNDRED AND STREETS AND MADISON AVENUE.

-Each estimate must contain the name and place of residence of the person making the same, the names of all persons interested with him therein, and if no other person be so interested it shall distinctly state that fact.
+Each estimate must contain the name and place of residence of the person making the same, the names of all persons interested with him therein, and if no other person be so interested with him therein, and if no other person be so interested it shall distinctly state that fact.
 That it is made without any connection with any other person making an estimate for the same work, and is in all respects fair and without collusion or fraud.
 That no member of the Common Council, head of a department, chief of a bureau, deputy thereof, or clerk therein, or other officer of the Corporation, is directly or indirectly interested in the estimate or in the work to which it relates or in the profits thereof.